Uberi/University-Notes/PHIL145/PHIL145.md

 Here, P and Q represent claims that can be asserted.
 They can be as complicated as we like.

-;wip: get that list of valid forms from the slides
+There are a variety of valid forms.
+A sample of them is available in the Week 2 lecture slides, slide 50 in particular.

 We can combine argument forms to get more complex arguments.
 For example, hypothetical syllogism and modus ponens together: